 You may only commence a maximum of two Skills First subsidised programs at any one time.

 Please note that recommencing the same or superseding version of a qualification you have previously commenced may not count toward these requirements, provided you meet all other eligibility criteria.

 The student tuition fees as published are subject to change given individual circumstances at enrolment.

 Please refer to Monarch’s Student Information Handbook for information on our Fees, Charges and Refund Policy and our Complaints and Appeals Policy and information on all student services and amenities.

 |Non Concessional Price

 Concessions on tuition fees for government-subsidised training places are available for:

-- Commonwealth Health Care Card holders, their dependant children and dependant spouses.
+- Health Care Card holders, their dependant children and dependant spouses.

-- Pensioner Concession Card holders, their dependant children and dependant spouses
+- Pensioner Concession Card holders, their dependent children and dependant spouses

 - Veteran’s Gold Card holders (but not their dependants)